 Home Depot, of course, manufactures not a single faucet.
 The faucets are sourced from many different manufacturers and merely packaged by Home Depot under one of its in-store brands.
-As of the date of this review, eight different companies manufacture Glacier Bay and Pegasus faucets including,
+As of the date of this review, eight different companies manufacture Home Depot's faucets including:

 Post sale customer service has been a huge and continuing problem with these products for a number of years, and does not seem to be getting much better.
 Home Depot will, of course, replace any defective house brand faucet at any of its stores if, and it's a big if, the product is still stocked.
 But, getting parts and even installation help seems to be a mystery that would baffle the abilities of a TV detective.

 The quality of the faucets varies widely.
 At the lower end we see a lot of castings from the zinc alloy, ZAMAK, rather than brass.
-At the upper end, the faucets are all brass.
-We have yet to see a stainless steel Glacier Bay or Pegasus.
-Plastic seems common in the spouts and handles of Glacier Bay faucets, not so much in the Pegasus line.
+At the upper end, the faucets are brass.
+We have yet to see a stainless steel Glacier Bay or Pegasus faucet.
+Plastic seems common in the spray wands and handles of Glacier Bay faucets, not so much in the Pegasus line.

-Valves also vary.
+Valves also vary in source and quality.
 All Home Depot store-brand faucets have ceramic cartridges, but some are lower end valves and some from good European and Asian suppliers.
 Any faucet made by Globe Union is likely to include its proprietary ceramic cartridge valve, which is a good one.
 Lota tends to use Taiwanese valves like Geann or Chinese valves like Sedal, both of which are good valves, maybe not the best, but certainly adequate.
 So, we don't think valve reliability is likely to be a problem.
-There also seem to be few complaints about the faucet finishes.

-We receive a constant stream of horror stories about trying to get warrant service for a Pegasus or Glacier Bay faucet more than a few years old.
+We receive a constant stream of horror stories about trying to get warranty service or replacement parts for a Home Depot faucet more than a few years old.
 In most cases, unless the customer saved the materials that came with the faucet, he or she will have no idea where to call for warranty support.
 In many cases the toll-free telephone number that appeared with the faucet's materials is not longer in use.
-Calling Home Depot is of no use, no one at Home Depot appears to know how to get warranty parts.
+Calling Home Depot is useless, no one at Home Depot appears to know how to get warranty parts.
 So, save the documentation that comes with the faucet (See "Old Plumbers Trick" above).